Effects and Coeffects in Call-By-Push-Value (Extended Version)

 \fi

-Below, we extend Levy's translation of the CBN $\lambda$-calculus to include the graded monad.
-The translation of the core language is as in prior work and all effects are isolated to the monadic type. \ifextended The typing rules of our monadic language include both negative ($ \tau_{{\mathrm{1}}} \mathop{\&} \tau_{{\mathrm{2}}} $) and positive ($ \tau_{{\mathrm{1}}} \otimes \tau_{{\mathrm{2}}} $) products, but CBN languages typically only include the former and CBV languages typically only include the latter.
-Therefore, our translations below follow this pattern. \else As a result we only show the monadic portion in the figure. \fi
+Below, we extend Levy's \link{effects/CBN/translation}{translateTerm}{translation of the CBN $\lambda$-calculus} to include the graded monad.
+The translation of the core language is as in prior work and all effects are isolated to the monadic type, so we only show the monadic portion in the figure.

 This translation preserves types (with embedded effects) from the source language.
-Note that, because the monadic type marks effectful code, the translation produces CBPV computations that can be checked with the ``pure'' effect $ \bot $.
+Note that, because the monadic type marks effectful code, the translation produces CBPV computations that can be checked with the ``pure'' effect $ \textcolor{\effectcolor}{\varepsilon} $.